 - WordPress Logins

 - Domain Registrar Login

 - API Keys & Permission Codes

 - Activation Keys (e.g. Premium WordPress plugins and themes)

 Download a printable copy of this free WordPress Security checklist below.

 Hopefully, you have gone through the above checklist and implemented measures that will help ensure your WordPress site is protected and secure.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.

 Did you enjoy this post?
 Please use the social links below and share this article with others who could benefit from learning about WordPress.